 It's very handy to have seven seats, even if your family isn't large enough to need all of them all of the time.
 But ask yourself how often you really need to carry seven people - if it's only very rarely, you can potentially save a lot of money by choosing a five seater.

 If you do need to carry seven people regularly, make sure you can fit their luggage in, too.
-All but the very largest seven seaters have seriously compromised boot space when all their seats are occupied, and many seven seaters suffer from cramped, hard-to-access rearmost seats that are only suitable for children, or smaller adults on shorter journeys.
+All but the very largest seven seaters have seriously compromised boot space when all their seats are occupied, and many only offer cramped, hard-to-access rearmost seats that are only really suitable for children.

 Our best seven-seater cars page reveals the seven seaters that came top in our tests.

 With versatility key to a good people carrier, every single MPV has something clever to offer in the seating department.
 However, there are a surprising variety of different ways of designing flexible seating - and some will suit certain families better than others.

 Sliding rear seats can be a real bonus; you can push them back to increase rear legroom, or slide them forwards to improve boot space.
 Some cars also offer a small degree of recline on the rear seats – a good feature to stop kids’ heads lolling forwards if they fall asleep.

 Having three separate seats for rear passengers rather than a single fixed bench is a great feature, especially if the seats are individually removable.
 However, some seven seaters only have small middle seat on the second row, meaning that if you want to carry five people in comfort, you'll need to have the third row in place, restricting available boot space.

 One of the key USPs of the MPV is the flexibility and size of their luggage space.
 It's handy if the main boot is as big as possible, of course, and we take independent measurements of boot space for every car we test.